 Q: How does the Monument Fund relate to the Friends of C'ville Monuments?

 A: Two separate organizations.
-Friends was the first to be created, an informal group mostly intended to collect information and to organize people.
-Friends is an unincorporated trust.
-When the need to sue became clear, the Monument Fund, Inc. was incorporated as a 501(c)(3) nonprofit.
+Friends was the first to be created, an informal group mostly intended to collect information and to organize.
+Friends is an unincorporated trust, with a fixed expiration date.
+When the need to sue became clear, the more permanent Monument Fund, Inc. was incorporated as a 501(c)(3) nonprofit.
 The Monument Fund offers a tax deduction for donations to support the litigation, while the Trust cannot.
 But The Monument Fund, Inc. as a 501(c)(3) cannot engage in political action; cannot for instance, lobby.
 The Trust can.

 Q: You can't speak about the litigation at all?